 Here's a look at work underway in the Lower Mainland Flood Management Strategy.

-The Lower Mainland Flood Management Strategy is developing a new Lower Fraser Floodplain Model.
-Following an RFP process, Northwest Hydraulic Consultants was retained for the work, and initial runs were underway in the fall of 2018, and the work completed in late 2019.
+The Lower Mainland Flood Management Strategy has developed a Lower Fraser Floodplain Model.
+Following an RFP process, Northwest Hydraulic Consultants was retained for the work, initial runs underway in the fall of 2018, and the work completed in late 2019.

-The Floodplain Model will be used to better understand how water moves down the river and across the floodplain under various flow scenarios.
-It will also be used to analyze the effects of dike breaches; to create flood hazard maps that show the extent, depth and velocity of floodwaters; and to evaluate the effectiveness of proposed flood mitigation options.
+The new modelling work provides a better understanding of how water moves down the river and across the floodplain under various flow scenarios.
+The model can also be used to analyze the effects of dike breaches; to create flood hazard maps that show the extent, depth and velocity of floodwaters; and to evaluate the effectiveness of proposed flood mitigation options.

 Completed: March, 2018

 Photo: 2017 bathymetric survey of the Lower Fraser

 In 2017, Northwest Hydraulic Consultants was retained to:

 The bathymetric survey measured the underwater depths of the river.
 It was conducted by boat using single (sonar) beam hydrographic equipment and software.
 The final elevation data from the survey was combined with data collected by Public Works & Government Services Canada in 2015, LiDAR topographic data commissioned by the Province of BC and other data.